-AP Courses Approved for Advanced Standing
+AP Courses Annroyed for Advanced Standing

 AP Courses Approved for Advanced Standing

 Advanced Placement Courses University of Alberta Equivalents

 Art History ART H 101/102 (★6)

-Art Studio (Drawing) Art Studio (General) ART 140 (★3) ART 131 (★6) Subject to a portfolio review
+Art Studio (Drawing) Art Studio (General) ART 140 (★3) ART 131 (★6) } Subject to a portfolio review

 Computer Science A CMPUT 114 (★3)

 English (Language and Composition or Literature and Composition) Faculty of Engineering only: ENGL 199 (★3)

 English (Literature and Composition) Advanced Placement (English)

 French Language Advanced Placement

 French Literature Advanced Placement

 German Language GERM 265 (★6)

-Latin (Virgil) and Latin (Catullus and Horace) LATIN 101 (★3) and 102 (★3)
+Latin (Virgil) and Latin (Catullus and Horace) LATIN 101 (3) and 102 (3)

 Math/Calculus AB Students may apply to write a credit by special assessment examination in MATH 100 (★3) or MATH 114 (★3)

 Math/Calculus BC Students may apply to write a credit by special assessment examination in MATH 100/101 (★6) or MATH 114/115 (★6)

 Music Listening/Literature MUSIC 101 (★3)

 Music Theory MUSIC 100 (★3)

 Spanish Language Advanced Placement only

 Spanish Literature Advanced Placement only

-Note: Students given Advanced Placement will be permitted to register in a senior course.
-Students entering the Faculty of Arts who are given Advanced Placement, will be admitted to a senior course after determination of their background qualifications for that course (interview, placement test, etc.).
-They may also challenge a junior or senior course for credit via the Credit by Special Assessment route if they have appropriate qualifications and are
+Note: Students given Advanced Placemsenior course.
+Students entering the Fa Placement, will be admitted to a senior packground qualifications for that cours they may also challenge a junior or Special Assessment route if they have iculty of Arts who are given Advanced course after determination of their se (interview, placement test, etc.). nior course for credit via the Credit by